 Treatment for systemic disease causing uveitis must be given in conjunction with uveitis therapy.

-Topical corticosteroids are usually adequate for acute non-infectious anterior uveitis, but intermediate and posterior uveitis usually requires injected local corticosteroids or systemic steroids, or other immunosuppression.
+Topical corticosteroids are usually adequate for acute non-infectious anterior uveitis, but intermediate and posterior uveitis usually requires injected local corticosteroids or systemic corticosteroids, or other immunosuppression.

 Uveitis is an inflammation of one or all parts of the uvea, or the vascular area between the retina and sclera of the eye.
 The anterior uvea is composed of the iris and ciliary body; an irritation of this segment, or anterior uveitis, leads to acute painful symptoms and photophobia.
 Inflammation of the posterior uvea, including the choroid, retina, and retinal vasculature, carries a risk of painless visual loss.
 Uveitis of all types affects children and adults, and the aetiology is most commonly idiopathic.